jeromede/rtc.pa/README.md

   - `rtc.pa.read.plain` connects to an RTC 5.0.2, hence needs the 5.0.2 version of the API
   - `rtc.pa.write.plain` connects to an RTC 6.0.4, hence needs the 6.0.4 version of the API.

 Don't try to use a version of the API different from the version of RTC you want to connect to, this won't work.

+The version of the API declared in the class paths in this repository is for the latest version of RTC, unziped in `/opt/IBM/RTC-6.0.4/api/`

+You will have to change your Eclipse project properties if this doesn't match your local installation.

 # Usage